AfaCheng/learngit/readme.txt

-Git is a version control system
+git is 1
-GIt is free software
+git is 2